magento/knowledge-base/src/troubleshooting/general/deployment-fails-fastly-module-incompatible-magento-version.md

 [2019-01-23 00:00:00] CRITICAL: Command php ./bin/magento setup:static-content:deploy --ansi --no-interaction --jobs 1 --exclude-theme Magento/luma en_GB en_US returned code 1
 ```

-If you are using Magento Commerce Cloud solution, you will see this error message in the [deploy log](https://devdocs.magento.com/guides/v2.3/cloud/trouble/environments-logs.html#log-deploy-log) .
-For the Magento Commerce, you will see the error in the command line.
+If you are using Adobe Commerce on cloud infrastructure solution, you will see this error message in the [deploy log](https://devdocs.magento.com/guides/v2.3/cloud/trouble/environments-logs.html#log-deploy-log).
+For the Adobe Commerce on-premises, you will see the error in the command line.

 ## Cause